BobH233/Local2MT/README_en.md

 The test will take the 2D coordinates in the image, intersect them with the ground plane (using the camera's extrinsic parameters), and obtain the approximate position of the vehicle in the camera coordinate system (since the center of the vehicle is not perfectly on the ground but has some height, this position is not very accurate).

-Then, convert the 3D position in the camera coordinate system to the position in the motion capture coordinate system using the affine matrix.
+Then, convert the 3D position in the camera coordinate system to the position in the Motion Track coordinate system using the affine matrix.

 ![detect.png](./img/detect.png)